|

 I-87 traffic going to Exit 6 then use the single lane slip ramp south of Location C to get to I-87.
 This

 difficult weave is one of the places analyzed in this problem.
+Now that you know some important details on the geometry of

 the interchange, let's consider the problem at hand, the completion of an operational